zymoncone/zymoncone/README.md

 ### Hi there 👋

-🔭 I’m currently working on the Data4Good document summary tool release 🌱 I’m currently learning Data Science at the University of Michigan 💬 Ask me about the CrowdStrike incident
+🔭 I’m currently working on the Data4Good document summary tool release<br/>
+🌱 I’m currently learning Data Science at the University of Michigan<br/>
+💬 Ask me about the CrowdStrike incident<br/>
-📫 Feel free to reach out to me on LinkedIn
+📫 Feel free to reach out to me on LinkedIn<br/>

 <!--
 **zymoncone/zymoncone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.